-Our Annual Compensation Program
+Key Compensation Program Elements

-Our 2017 annual compensation program for named executive officers consists of the following key elements: base salary, annual incentive, and annual long-term equity grants (including RSUs and PSUs).
+Our 2020 annual compensation program for named executive officers consists of the following key elements: base salary, annual incentive, and annual long-term incentive grants (including PSUs for the CEO, and PSUs and RSUs for all other NEOs).
 A significant portion of annual compensation of our NEOs is completely at risk.